 How to Merge Duplicate Names in Excel

-If you have duplicate names in a single column and want to merge them for finding their total then the following method will be helpful for you.
+If you have duplicate names in a single column and want to merge them to find their total then the following method will be helpful for you.
 In the following procedure, you will find how to merge duplicate names in Excel.
 Go through the following steps for a better understanding.

-- Finally, you will see the cells containing duplicate names will be merged.
+- Finally, you will be able to merge the cells that contain duplicate names.

 Things to Remember